Zacaria/zacaria/README.md

 I also care about the guy who can `git blame` me 👀.

 - ✏️ Currently working with NodeJs, Redis, Kibana, Artillery, React [@ClubMed](https://github.com/ClubMediterranee)
-- ⚛ Recently studied Quantum Computing at High School of Amsterdam, take a look at the [final project](https://jovian.ai/zacaria/quantumbb84tp) 🤯
+- 🦀 Having some Rust with the current event [advent of code](https://adventofcode.com)
-- 🦀 Learning Rust with the current event [advent of code](https://adventofcode.com)
+- 🔭 Reading about LLMs
 - 🌱 Learning devOps with Terraform and AWS
-- 🔭 Reading about blockchain and Ethereum
+- ⚛ Recently studied Quantum Computing at High School of Amsterdam, take a look at the [final project](https://jovian.ai/zacaria/quantumbb84tp) 🤯

 ## Connect with me